Inzhenerka/docs.getdbt.tech/website/docs/guides/mf-time-spine.md

 Congratulations 🎉!
 You've set up a time spine and are ready to bring the benefits of MetricFlow and the dbt Semantic Layer to your organization.
 You've learned:

-- How to create a time spine table or use an existing table.
+- How to create a time spine or use an existing model.
 - How to configure a time spine in YAML.
 - How to add additional granularities to your time spine.